tridactyl/tridactyl/scripts/browser_types.md

 # Browser API types

-`generate_browser_types.js` combines the pinned Firefox WebExtension declarations with the minimum versions in `browser-targets.json` and MDN Browser Compatibility Data.
-It emits one package per target under `generated/browser-types`.
+`generate_browser_types.js` combines the pinned Firefox WebExtension declarations with the minimum versions in `browser-targets.json` and MDN Browser Compatibility Data (BCD).
+It emits one package and report per target under `generated/browser-types`.

-The generator removes unsupported runtime functions and constants but preserves type-only declarations.
-This lets TypeScript reject an unavailable call while still allowing shared types such as `browser.tabs.Tab`.

-The checks cover runtime API members, matching the previous ESLint rules; they do not filter versioned fields inside parameter or result types.
-Calls through `src/lib/compat.ts` use that module's declared fallback contract, so the Chrome advisory does not inspect wrapper implementations until a Chrome runtime adapter exists.
+The generator filters runtime functions and constants, optional function and event parameters, callback Promise returns, fields in recursively named parameter/result/event interfaces, interface-valued runtime objects, and versioned string-literal unions (including alias chains).
+Shared interfaces use the conservative intersection of every mapped context, so a field is removed globally if any retained use cannot provide it.

+BCD normally lists only children with independent compatibility histories.
+Unlisted children inherit only from a supported or explicitly retained runtime parent.
+That policy is pinned to the declaration file, BCD version, complete sorted nested inventory, and generated declarations; dependency or mapper drift fails generation.
+Explicit exceptions live in `browser_types_policy.json`.

+`src/lib/compat.ts` is type-checked before a generated declaration is emitted for each target.
+Every wrapped method has an explicit `native`, `fallback`, capability-only, or unavailable status. `DesktopApis`, `FirefoxApis`, and `FirefoxDesktopApis` make platform-only branches explicit without casts.
+Content callers use capability-specific RPC routes that are validated in the background; extension pages retain local context-sensitive API behavior.
+Event adapters remain background-local because listener functions cannot be serialized.

 Run the required Firefox checks with: